 Unlike other VPN providers, Buffered didn’t make me restart my device once installation was complete.
 I was simply taken to their software and given the opportunity to select my desired network.

 Once you do open up the application, you will find that Buffered is incredibly intuitive and easy to use (which is partially due to their sparse offering of features and settings).

-One of the coolest features about Buffered’s VPN software is that they provide you with a real time analysis of your network’s stats.
+One of the coolest features of Buffered’s software is that they provide you with a real-time analysis of your network’s stats.

 Even if the stats in question aren’t particularly impressive, it’s still a unique feature that offers significant utility to many users.